Featured Image

 For the estimates of the percent of D.C. workers and essential workers who can afford to live in D.C., we assumed that a single household would occupy a studio apartment, a two person household would occupy a one bedroom apartment, a three person household would occupy a two bedroom apartment, and a four person household would occupy a three bedroom apartment.

-For household sizes and incomes of all workers, we used 2022 single year PUMA data from the American Community Survey (ACS).
+For household sizes and incomes of all workers, we used 2022 five-year PUMA data from the American Community Survey (ACS).
 For the household sizes and incomes of essential workers, we were not able to estimate rent burdens for all occupations due to the size of the standard errors.
 We assumed rents would be affordable if they were under 30 percent of estimated household income for the corresponding apartment size.

 Salary data from the Bureau of Labor Statistics is often more accurate than ACS data for single workers.
 However, as only 17 percent of essential workers lived alone, we used ACS household income data to determine whether workers in essential worker occupations would be priced out of D.C.